 If the local authority agrees to issue an EHC plan, it will send you and your family a draft plan and invite you to provide your feedback and comments.
 You will also be asked which school or other setting you would like your child to attend, and whether you would like to request a Personal Budget.
 More information about Personal Budgets

 Please note: The local authority can only refuse your choice of school if specific exceptions apply (please refer to the IPSEA (Independent Parental Special Education Advice) website for more information).
 The local authority must consult the school or other setting before naming it in the EHC plan, and the setting must respond to the consultation within 15 calendar days.
+More information about this process can be found in the "Downloads" box.
 Once named in the final EHC plan, that setting must admit your child.

 You and your family have 15 calendar days in which to comment on the draft plan.
 If you need more time, you can ask for an extension and individual circumstances will be considered.
 You and your family will also be offered a meeting with an Inclusion Officer from the SENDSARS Team.
 At this point, the local authority will consider the changes you have asked for, and may seek seek professional advice before agreeing to any requests, especially if this includes additions which are not part of any current reports.
 If changes are agreed, then a new draft will be issued for your consideration.

 - Is the plan clear, concise and easy to read?

 - Does it include your and your family's views?